 Everything in Moderation

 Don’t overdo it by using the entire crayon box.
 Color is important but too many colors can also be distracting.
-Choosing the right colors to depict the brand and taking a ‘less-is-more approach’ will help to create a pleasing balance.
+Choosing the right colors to depict the brand and taking a “less-is-more” approach will help to create a pleasing balance, and inevitably, and more successful endeavor.